knative/docs/docs/developer/concepts/duck-typing.md

----
-title: "Knative concepts"
-linkTitle: "Concepts"
-weight: 100
-type: "docs"
----

-# Duck Typing
+# Duck typing

 Knative enables [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) of its components by using [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 Duck typing means that the compatibility of a resource for use in a Knative system is determined by certain properties being present that can be used to identify the resource control plane shape and behaviors.
 These properties are based on a set of common definitions for different types of resources, called duck types.

 If a resource has the same fields in the same schema locations as the common definition specifies, and the same control or data plane behaviors as the common definition specifies, Knative can use that resource as if it is the generic duck type, without specific knowledge about the resource type.
 Some resources may choose to opt-in to multiple duck types.

 <!-- TODO: point to Discovery ClusterDuckType documentation. -->